Reading Blue Mountain and Northern 425

-Reading Blue Mountain and Northern Railroad 425 is a 4-6-2 light "Pacific" type steam locomotive originally built in 1928 by the Baldwin Locomotive Works for the Gulf, Mobile & Northern Railroad.
-After the GM&N was consolidated into the Gulf, Mobile & Ohio in 1940, the locomotive was renumbered No. 580 and served in passenger service before being retired in 1950.
-The locomotive is currently owned and operated by the Reading & Northern, based out of Port Clinton, Pennsylvania in excursion service.
-In late 2022, No. 425 was taken out of service for its mandatory Federal Railroad Administration (FRA) 1,472 day inspection.
+Reading Blue Mountain and Northern 425 is a G-1 class "Pacific" type steam locomotive, built in January 1928 by the Baldwin Locomotive Works for the Gulf, Mobile & Northern Railroad (GM&N).
+After the GM&N was consolidated into the Gulf, Mobile & Ohio (GM&O) in 1940, the locomotive was renumbered No. 580 and served in passenger service before being retired in 1950.
+The locomotive is currently owned and operated by the Reading, Blue Mountain and Northern Railroad (BM&N), based out of Port Clinton, Pennsylvania in excursion service.
+At the end of 2022, No. 425 was taken out of service for its mandatory Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
+It is expected to be returned to service around 2026.